 The government recognized 59 ethnic/caste groups as indigenous nationalities, comprising approximately 36 percent of the population.
 Although some communities were comparatively privileged, many faced unequal access to government resources and political institutions and linguistic, religious, and cultural discrimination.
-Some NGOs stated that indigenous people, whose settlements were disproportionately damaged by the 2015 earthquakes, were discriminated against in the quality and quantity of reconstruction materials they received.
-Other NGOs, however, stated that discriminatory practices were not widespread, and local and international NGOs engaged in reconstruction materials.

 Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity